Causal Spillover Effects Using Instrumental Variables: Identification Under One-sided Noncompliance

 and

 \end{corollary}

-In the above result, $\E[Y_{ig}(1,0)-Y_{ig}(0,0)|C_{ig}]$ represents the average direct effect on compliers with untreated peers, whereas $\E[Y_{ig}(0,1)-Y_{ig}(0,0)|C_{jg}]$ is the average effect on untreated units with compliant peers.
+In the above result, $\E[Y_{ig}(1,0)-Y_{ig}(0,0)|C_{ig}]$ represents the average direct effect on compliers with untreated peers and $\E[Y_{ig}(0,1)-Y_{ig}(0,0)|C_{jg}]$ is the average effect on untreated units with compliant peers.
 See Section \ref{sec:emp_app} for a detailed discussion on these estimands in the context of an empirical application.
+Section \ref{app:multi} generalizes these results to the case of multiple treatment levels.

-In addition to identifying these treatment effects, Proposition \ref{prop:lapo_osnc} can be used to assess, at least partially, whether average potential outcomes vary across own and peer compliance types, as the following corollary shows.
-In what follows, $C^c_{ig}$ represents the event in which unit $i$ is not a complier, that is, $C^c_{ig}=NT_{ig}\cup GC_{ig}$.
+In addition to identifying these treatment effects, Proposition \ref{prop:lapo_osnc} can be used to assess whether average baseline potential outcomes vary across own and peer compliance types, as the following corollary shows.
+In what follows, $C^c_{ig}$ represents the event in which unit $i$ is a non-complier, that is, $C^c_{ig}=NT_{ig}\cup GC_{ig}$.